uri-yanover/4qbits/_posts/2022-01-29-the-real-two-questions.md

 Since I'm working for a place with the rightfully earned reputation of "saving the world", I spend an average of several hours each month talking to people who think about dropping whatever else they're doing and joining the (unironically) noble endeavor.

-Before the conversation becomes a recruiting one, I often go to great lengths to make sure the candidate understands one basic thing.
+Before the conversation becomes a recruiting one, I often go to great lengths to make sure the candidate understands one basic thing with the help of the two questions I'll present next.
 It is to my amazement that most don't.

-To put it bluntly: for a fortunate person, a year of life is 2% of their time between their teens and retirement age.
-Thus a reasonable 2.5-year stint is actually 5% of one's working lifetime.
+To put it bluntly: for a fortunate person, a year of life is 2% of their time between their teens and their retirement.
+Thus a typical 2.5-year stint is actually 5% of one's working lifetime.

-It is especially true when it's your first job (or the first job after a major pivot) – since your first job affects your consequent positions as well, this one little signature influences at least 10% of your working life.
+It is especially true when it's one's first job (or the first job after a major pivot) – since a first job affects consequent positions as well, this one little step affects at least 10% of your working life, and perhaps even more!

 There are two basic questions that need answering: